snagasuri/deebo-prototype/README.md

 ### Managing Providers & Pings

-The initial `npx deebo-setup@latest` command only runs the setup script temporarily.
-To use the `deebo-setup providers` and `deebo-setup ping` commands directly from your terminal without `npx` each time, you need to install the package globally:
+To use the `deebo-setup providers` and `deebo-setup ping` commands directly from your terminal without `npx` each time, install the package globally:

 ```bash
 npm install -g deebo-setup